 - Writing philosophy: We create a welcoming and non-judgemental space for participants.
 Take a look at our writing guidelines to learn more about the philosophy that underpins our work.

 - Writing activities: These will be selected by your facilitator with the agreed aim in mind.
-The activities will vary in length and include a range of prompts, writing forms and styles.
+The activities will vary in length and include a range of prompts and types of writing.
 Participants will write individually and, depending on the aim, sometimes collaboratively as a group.
 There will be time for exploration, reflection and discussion within each session.
 This might include sharing insights and learnings as a whole group or within virtual break out rooms.
 (The sharing of personal writing and reflections is always optional).